 An enormous benefit, especially for WordPress, is that you have thousands of plugins that allow you to add special features that are not initially included on your website.
 WooCommerce, a plugin that adds a full online store, will be a typical example.

-WordPress is programmed to be in a single language by default, but there are plugins that let you translate the website, such as WPML.
+WordPress is programmed to be in a single language by default, but some plugins let you translate the website, such as WPML.
 The Yoast SEO plugin, which lets you change search engine settings, is another of my favorites (e.g. Google).

 How to self-program a website (or hire someone to do it).